jsalignon/cactus/docs/2_Install/Containers.md

 [](END_OF_MENU)

 Almost all packages (excepting those with a "/" in their id in the table below) used by Cactus are [Biocontainers](https://biocontainers-edu.readthedocs.io/en/latest/introduction.html).
 Biocontainer packages have the advantage to be available on conda and Mamba virtual environments, Singularity and Docker containers.
 As much as possible, single tools Biocontainers were used for easier maintenance.
-However, in some cases multiple-tools are needed (e.g. analysis in R) in which cases "mulled containers" via [BioContainers' multi-package-containers tool](https://github.com/BioContainers/multi-package-containers).
+However, in some cases multiple-tools are needed (e.g. analysis in R) in which cases "mulled containers" were created via [BioContainers' multi-package-containers tool](https://github.com/BioContainers/multi-package-containers).
 The download of all tools happens automatically the first time Cactus is run.
 Singularity images are hosted on the [Galaxy singularity repository](https://depot.galaxyproject.org/singularity/).

 Below are more details regarding the use of Singularity containers.

 Downloading all singularity containers uses 4 Gb of disk space in total.
-The parameter *singularity_containers_path* set in the *./.cactus.config* file should be set to indicate in which directory the containers should be downlaoded.
+The parameter *singularity_containers_path* set in the *./.cactus.config* file should be set to indicate in which directory the containers should be downloaded.

 Here is the detail of the Singularity containers used and their size: